James Campbell (of Burnbank and Boquhan): Forced marriage

 but in London Campbell was regarded as lucky to have escaped the hangman's noose.

-The marriage was annulled on 20 December 1690 by the Parliament of England, which passed a personal Act of Parliament:

-the Mary Wharton and James Campbell Marriage Annulment Act 1690 (2 Will. & Mar.
+The marriage was annulled on 20 December 1690 by the Parliament of England, which passed a private act of Parliament: the Mary Wharton and James Campbell Marriage Annulment Act 1690 (2 Will. & Mar.
 Sess.
 2. c.
-9).
+9 Pr.).
 Campbell's older brother, the 10th Earl of Argyll and later 1st Duke of Argyll, had unsuccessfully petitioned against the annulment.

 In 1692, Mary was married to her guardian, Robert Byerley.

 She died in 1727, having had two sons and three daughters.
 Campbell remarried in 1694 to Margaret Leslie, daughter of General David Leslie, 1st Lord Newark.
 They had two sons and three daughters.

 Politics

 Campbell subscribed £500 to the Darien scheme in 1696.
 His relationship with his brother faltered during the 1690s, but had recovered sufficiently by 1699 that Campbell was elected in the Argyll interest to Parliament of Scotland, as a burgh commissioner for Renfrew.
 In 1702 he became a director of the Bank of Scotland.

 The first Duke of Argyll died in 1703, and was succeeded by his son John Campbell, 2nd Duke of Argyll.
 At the 1708 British general election Campbell was chosen by his nephew, the second Duke, as his candidate for the Ayr District of Burghs of Ayr, Irvine, Rothesay, Inveraray and Campbeltown.
 The 1st Earl of Bute, who controlled Rothesay, acquiesced in the choice and made James Campbell a burgess of Rothesay to allow him to be appointed as the burgh's commissioner for the election.
 Argyll controlled Inverary and Campbeltown, so with three of five burghs backing James Campbell, a challenge would have been futile.
 He was returned unopposed as a Whig.

 By the time of his election in 1708 Campbell had taken and then left another commission in the army, probably as colonel of a foot regiment.
 His efforts in 1709 to secure reinstatement to the army failed, and neither appeals to the Duke of Marlborough nor the lobbying of his nephew Argyll were enough to win him a new commission.
 He was not prominent in Parliament but supported Dr Sacheverell’s impeachment in 1710.

 Campbell gave up his Parliamentary seat at the 1710 general election, when his nephew gave the seat to the London-based Scottish physician Charles Oliphant.